Diocese of Erie: Presley case

-Also in April 2002, three individuals accused Reverend William Presley of physical and sexual abuse when they were minors between 1963 and 1974.
+Also in April 2002, three individuals accused William Presley, a parish priest, of physical and sexual abuse when they were minors between 1963 and 1974.
 The victims said that Presley would punch and slap them as well as force them into sodomy and oral sex.
-When Trautman confronted Presley that month, he admitted to sexually abusing the victims.
-Trautman then permanently removed him from ministry.
+After Presley admitted to sexually abuse, Trautman permanently removed him from ministry.
 In 1987, two different victims had approached the diocese with similar complaints about Presley.
 Conceding that Presley had violent tendencies, the diocese sent him in 1990 to a psychologist for evaluation.
 After the evaluation, the diocese returned Presley to ministry.

 In 2005, the Vatican tasked Bishop Mark Bartchak of the Diocese of Altoona-Johnstown, who had served as a priest in Erie, with investigating Presley.
 During his investigation, Bartchak continuously re-interviewed a male victim who had made allegations about Presley in 1982, 1987 and 2002.
 In August 2005, Bartchak sent a secret memo to Trautman.
 Parts of the memo read"I was not surprised to learn from other witnesses from the Elk County area, that there are likely to be other victims" and that "it is likely that there may be others who were also of the age for the offenses to be considered delicts, but to what end is it necessary to follow every lead?"
 Bartchak stated in another memo, following a meeting with Trautman on August 29, 2005: "Bishop Trautman decided that in order to preclude further scandal, these additional witnesses should not be contacted, especially given the fact that it is not likely that they will lead to information concerning delicts involving minors under 16 years of age."The 2018 grand jury report criticized Bartchak for how he interviewed the Presley's victim and for his communications with Trautman.